thheller/shadow-cljs/README.md

 `shadow-cljs` is configured by a `shadow-cljs.edn` file in your project root directory.

-It should contain a map with some global configuration and a `:builds` key for all your builds.
+It should contain a map with some global configuration and a `:builds` entry for all your builds.

 ```clojure
 {:dependencies
  []

  :source-paths
  ["src"]